Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features with contingent values/README.md

 ## How it works

-1. Create and load the `AGSGeodatabase`.
+1. Create and load the `AGSGeodatabase` from the mobile geodatabase location on file.
 2. Load the first `AGSGeodatabaseFeatureTable` as an `AGSArcGISFeatureTable`.
 3. Load the `AGSContingentValuesDefinition` from the feature table.
 4. Create a new `AGSFeatureLayer` from the feature table and add it to the map.
 5. Create a new `AGSFeature` using `AGSFeatureTable.createFeature()`
-6. Get the first field group by name using `AGSFeatureTable.field(forName:)`.
+6. Get the first field by name using `AGSFeatureTable.field(forName:)`.
 7. Then get the field's `domain` as an `AGSCodedValueDomain`.
 8. Get the coded value domain's `codedValues` to get an array of `AGSCodedValue`s.
-9. After making the initial selection, retrieve the valid contingent values for each field as you select the values for the attributes.
+9. After selecting a value from the initial coded values for the first field, retrieve the remaining valid contingent values for each field as you select the values for the attributes.
     i.
 Get the `AGSContingentValueResult`s by using `contingentValues(with:field:)` with the feature and the target field by name.
     ii.
 Get an array of valid `AGSContingentValues` from `AGSContingentValuesResult.contingentValuesByFieldGroup` dictionary with the name of the relevant field group.
     iii.
 Iterate through the array of valid contingent values to create an array of `AGSContingentCodedValue` names or the minimum and maximum values of a `AGSContingentRangeValue` depending on the type of `AGSContingentValue` returned.